enormandeau/gawn/README.md

 ## Description

-**GAWN** is a genome annotation pipeline that uses an assembled transcriptome, either from the same or a related species, to create evidence-based annotation.
-Its primary goal is to provide good enough genome annotation rapidly.
+**GAWN** is a genome annotation pipeline that uses an assembled transcriptome, either from the same species or from a related species, to create an evidence-based genome annotation.
+Its primary goal is to rapidly provide good enough genome annotation.
 It annotates the transcriptome using Swissprot, maps it on the genome with GMAP, and adds UTR-3 and UTR-5 annotations with TransDecoder and Cufflinks.
 The result files are:

 - A GFF3 annotation file
 - A transcript annotation CSV table
-- A genome annotation CSV table.
+- A genome annotation CSV table

 The CSV tables are formatted to maximize usability by non-specialized users.